The A9 highway through Pallai, Pachchilaipalli

 View of Elephant Pass, the strategic causeway

-Ancient Roots & Colonial Rule
+Ancient History and Colonial Rule

 Pachchilaipalli lies in the historically Tamil-speaking Vanni region of northern Sri Lanka, with settlement stretching back centuries.
 The area encompasses Elephant Pass — the narrow causeway connecting the Jaffna Peninsula to the mainland — which made it strategically important through every era of colonial rule.